Advanced TEFL Certification Programmes

 When are the starting dates?

-- We work with numerous host language schools across Spain (referred to as “partner schools”) and offer starting dates all year round.
+- We work with numerous host language schools across Spain (referred to as “partner schools” or “host organisations”) and offer starting dates all year round.

 - Our partner schools can carry out inductions throughout the year.
 Upon applying we will offer you specific starting dates, according to your availability and the host schools’ needs and availabilities.

 Is this Certificate recognised internationally?

 - The answer is Yes.
 It is an International, Accredited and Advanced TEFL Certificate which covers hours of Teaching Practice (including observed classes, peer observations, and training sessions) and 140 hours of TEFL Theory (including your induction, CPD – continuous professional development, assignments and online TEFL course).

 - It is a different franchise to CELTA – for instance – which is part of the British Council brand/ package (who offer 6 x 45-minutes of observed classes and 140 hours of theory).
 Therefore if you wish to work for a British Council accredited school in the UK, they will prefer their own certificate.
 But that is only true in some schools in the UK and a handful of others outside the UK.